terencecistudent/Data-Centric-Dev-Project-TL/README.md

 - main.js: Warnings.

-### Responsive Design Testing and Visuals
+### Responsive Design Testing and Visuals:
-I have tested the responsiveness of this application using Google Chrome.
+I have tested the responsiveness of this application using **Google Chrome**.
 I have tested it over different phones (Portrait and Landscape), iPad and iPad Pro (Portrait and Landscape) and on the laptop view.

+Click below to see tests:

 [Reponsive Platform Tests Here](https://github.com/terencecistudent/Data-Centric-Dev-Project-TL/blob/master/testing/Responsiveness%20On%20Different%20Devices.pdf)
 #